AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-20-elective-franchise/frontmatter.md

 #### SUBCHAPTER I–B—SUPPLEMENTAL PROVISIONS ####

 1973aa.
-Application of prohibition to other States; “test or device” defined.
+Application of prohibition to other States; "test or device" defined.

 1973aa–1.
 Residence requirements for voting.